aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 reclassified to value 1, others to 0).
 These layers were then combined so that values 1 from the second layer, where spatially matching NA values in the first layer as classified as 1 and 0 otherwise.
-Once reclassified, layer was aggregated to EGV resolution using the function `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
+Once reclassified, layer was aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer is standardised